• Skip to primary navigation

 Can you freeze Izmir Kofte?

-You can freeze the Kofte mixture before cooking and keep it for 3 months.
+You can freeze the kofte mixture before cooking and keep it for 3 months.
 Alternatively, you can freeze the cooked dish and keep it in an airtight container for up to 3 months.

 Can I make this baked Izmir Köfte dish without frying first?